The One Thing No One’s Telling You About What Happens When You Drink Alcohol …

 I drank because I wanted to feel a part of something.
 Although your perspective or “why” for drinking might be completely different than mine, I simply want to share my story because it’s transformed the way I see myself and my own identity.
 Instead of seeing myself as unworthy of acceptance until I’ve proven my drinking abilities, or needing an external source for emotional strength, I choose to get to that place within, first.
 How do I do that?
 I teach it to my clients through my consciousness certification!

 I’m not promoting the cessation of drinking and I’m definitely NOT recommending that we all stay at home and do yoga rather than meeting up with friends and going dancing.
-Actually, I’m saying quite the oppostie.
+Actually, I’m saying quite the opposite.
 DO choose to enjoy social environments, simply connect with your feelings first!

 Steps to Enjoying Life + Alcohol